tanhuy998/context-js/README.md

 #### Groups's local constraint Isolation

 Groups in different controllers (routing context) are isolated, so their local constraints are different no matter how whose path are identical.
-The following example show how groups is isolated. '/v1' on each Controller.
+The following example shows how groups '/v1' is isolated  on each Controller.

 ```js